ankishb/ml-toolbox/tutorials/ml-short-notes.md

 ## Naive Bayes Algorithm:
-Assumption:

-The fundamental Naive Bayes assumption is that each feature makes an:

-    independent
-    equal

-contribution to the outcome.
+Assumption: Each feature makes an `independent` and `equal` contribution to the outcome.

     Step 1: Calculate the prior probability for given class labels